Megaladata 7.3—A Major Release

 Usability improvements

 A copied or cloned node inherits the caption mode.
-If the original node caption was formed automatically, the copied nodes will not have an index added.
-For the Connection node, the caption will change if the node is reconfigured for another connection.
+If the original node caption was auto-generated, the copied/cloned nodes will not have an index added.
+For Node Execution Loop, and Reference nodes, the caption is generated based on the referenced node's caption.

 The maximum number of rows for node captions is limited.
 Multi-line captions could completely overlap the node and elements below, blocking access, so only the first three lines are displayed for long captions.